KhamisiKibet/QT-PyQt-PySide-Custom-Widgets/docs/customize-qstacked-widgets.md

 ### Customize QStacked Widgets from your JSon file.

-The best recommended way to customize your QStacked widgets using QT-PyQt-PySide-Custom-Widgets library is through a JSon file.
+The recommended way to customize your QStacked widgets using QT-PyQt-PySide-Custom-Widgets library is through a JSon file.

 Inside your project folder, create a file and name it "style.json".
 Inside this file, create a "QStackedWidget" object which will contain all QStackedWidget names and their custom values.